 Dong’s note: The Firewalla Gold is very similar to the Firewalla Blue Plus version — almost the same in functionality and features — and, among other things, the two share the same mobile app.
 This review focuses on the few differences between the two — I assumed that you’d read my take on the Blue Plus first.

 Table of Contents

 Firewalla Gold: It’s the Firewalla Blue Plus Plus Plus

 There’s no typo in the heading.
 The Firewalla Gold is indeed the Firewalla Blue Plus on steroids.

 You can guess that from the look alone.
 The Gold is some four times the size and nine times the weight compared to its lesser cousin.
 It now also comes in full-metal housing instead of plastic and mounting accessories.
 It looks the part.

 Since the Blue Plus is so tiny, though, the Gold itself is still relatively compact.
 It’s smaller than even the smallest cable modem.
 Those with large hands (like mine) can still accurately call it palm-sized.

 Firewalla Gold vs Firewalla Blue Plus: Hardware specifications

 The Firewalla Gold is a much more powerful device than the Blue Plus.
-Among other things, it can handle up to 3Gbps of Intenet bandwidth, as opposed to 500Mbps.
-This allows it to work in homes or businesses with super-fast Internet without slowing down the broadband connection.
+Among other things, according to the vendor, it can handle up to 3Gbps of Intenet bandwidth, as opposed to 500Mbps.

 |Packet Processing Speed||3Gbps||500Mbps||500Mbps||100Mbps|